joshua3082/Good-practice/README.md

-Just some coding projects that I thought about making but need some finsihing touches
+Just some coding projects that I thought about making but need some finishing touches